-In the late 1850’s, those few people who lived in the far west found themselves isolated from the rest of the country.
+In the late 1850s, those few people who lived in the far west found themselves isolated from the rest of the country.
 Furthermore, the land between the Mississippi River and the west coast was wild, unexplored, and dangerous; and what few roads and trails that crossed the territories were in poor condition.
-In response to outcries from the residents of the new western states, as well as its own desires at promoting westward expansion, the United States government organized the Pacific Wagon Road Office under the Department of Interior in 1856.
+In response to outcries from the residents of the new western states and its desires to promote westward expansion, the United States government organized the Pacific Wagon Road Office under the Department of Interior in 1856.

-After the Mexican-American War in 1848, Congress sent a number of expeditions to the Southwest to explore the area.
-In September, 1851 Captain Lorenzo Sitgreaves, along with a small crew of topographers, naturalists, artists, and support personnel, plus an escort of 50 infantrymen were sent to explore and map the Zuni and Colorado Rivers.
+After the Mexican-American War in 1848, Congress sent several expeditions to the Southwest to explore the area.
+In September 1851, Captain Lorenzo Sitgreaves, along with a small crew of topographers, naturalists, artists, and support personnel, plus an escort of 50 infantrymen, were sent to explore and map the Zuni and Colorado Rivers.

-From 1853-56, Lieutenant Amiel Whipple, a soldier and topographical engineer, was charged with the exploration of the territory from Fort Smith, Arkansas to Los Angeles, California for a projected transcontinental railroad route near the 35th parallel of latitude.
+From 1853-56, Lieutenant Amiel Whipple, a soldier and topographical engineer, was charged with exploring the territory from Fort Smith, Arkansas, to Los Angeles, California, for a projected transcontinental railroad route near the 35th parallel of latitude.

 With the information provided by these expeditions, Congress commissioned the southwest’s first federally funded interstate road to be built through the heart of the new lands to California.
-In 1857, Lieutenant Edward Fitzgerald Beale was appointed by President James Buchanan to survey and build a more than 1,000 mile wagon road from Fort Defiance, New Mexico to the Colorado River, between Arizona and California.
-Beale had many years’ experience in the west, first with the U.S. Navy in California, then with Kit Carson and John C. Fremont, other early explorers of the West.
+In 1857, Lieutenant Edward Fitzgerald Beale was appointed by President James Buchanan to survey and build a more than 1,000-mile wagon road from Fort Defiance, Arizona, to the Colorado River.
+Beale had many years of experience in the west, first with the U.S. Navy in California, then with Kit Carson and John C. Fremont, other early explorers of the West.

 At this time, the U.S. Army was conducting an “experiment” utilizing camels in the desert, first proposed by Secretary of War Jefferson Davis four years earlier.
-It was thought that camels could be used to carry at least twice the amount of weight as horses or mules and, might also be used in tracking and pursuing Indians, as they could travel without water or rest for a much longer time.
-The first camels arrived from Africa in the early part of 1857, just in time for Beale’s survey expedition.
+It was thought that camels could carry at least twice the amount of weight as horses or mules and might also be used in tracking and pursuing Indians, as they could travel without water or rest for much longer.
+The first camels arrived from Africa in early 1857, just in time for Beale’s survey expedition.
 In March, the Secretary of War ordered the formation of the 1st U.S. Army Camel Corps and appointed 35-year-old Lieutenant Edward Beale to command it.

-From 1857 to 1860 Lieutenant Edward Beale, a crew of 100 men, and 22 camels built the first federal highway in the southwest.
-Beale’s road roughly followed Lieutenant Amiel Whipple’s trail west across Arizona through the Flagstaff area and then a little north through Peach Springs and Truxton Wash, which was named for Beale’s son, before making its way through the Kingman area and on to the Colorado River.
+From 1857 to 1860, Lieutenant Edward Beale, a crew of 100 men and 22 camels, built the first federal highway in the southwest.
+Beale’s road roughly followed Lieutenant Amiel Whipple’s trail west across Arizona through the Flagstaff area and then a little north through Peach Springs and Truxton Wash, named for Beale’s son, before making its way through the Kingman area and on to the Colorado River.

-After the trail was initially blazed, Lieutenant Beale worked from his ranch at Fort Tejon, California, making several trips across the two states making improvements to the road.
+After the trail was blazed, Lieutenant Beale worked from his ranch at Fort Tejon, California, making several trips across the two states to improve the road.

 When Beale’s job was complete, he wrote of the road:

-At the same time Beale and his men were working through the arid terrain of New Mexico and Arizona, another group of men were working on the road from Fort Smith, Arkansas to New Mexico, also using camels.
+At the same time, Beale and his men worked through the arid terrain of New Mexico and Arizona, and another group of men worked on the road from Fort Smith, Arkansas, to New Mexico, also using camels.
 In the end, there was a serviceable route spanning more than 1,200 miles from Fort Smith to the Colorado River, which immediately began to be used by emigrants and stockmen.
 The total cost of the road was about $210,000.
 Due to the many complaints, the Army never used camels again.

-The road became extremely popular and was continually used by cattle drovers and sheep herders until the Atlantic and Pacific Railroad (later the Santa Fe Railroad) was completed in 1883.
-The railroad and later, automobile routes, including Route 66 and I-40 also closely followed the old trail across New Mexico, northern Arizona and across the Mojave Desert into Southern California.
+The road became extremely popular and was continually used by cattle drovers and sheepherders until the Atlantic and Pacific Railroad (later the Santa Fe Railroad) was completed in 1883.
+The railroad and later automobile routes, including Route 66 and I-40, closely followed the old trail across New Mexico, northern Arizona, and the Mojave Desert into Southern California.

-Today, there are still parts of the Beale Wagon Road which are visible, marked by the thousands of pioneers traveling the road in its early days.
+Today, parts of the Beale Wagon Road are visible, marked by the thousands of pioneers traveling the road in its early days.